Mad Bills to Pay (or Destiny, dile que no soy malo): Production

 Principal photography took place over the course of 16 days in The Bronx.

+The film's title is a reference to The Notorious B.I.G.'s song "Everyday Struggle", which also addresses the financial challenges associated with impending fatherhood.

 Release

 The film premiered at the 2025 Sundance Film Festival on January 26, 2025, where it won the NEXT Special Jury Award for Ensemble Cast.
-It will also screen at the 75th Berlin International Film Festival in February 2025.
+It also screened at the 75th Berlin International Film Festival in February 2025.
 The film had its New York premiere on April 4, 2025 at the Lincoln Center and screened at the Museum of Modern Art the following day as part of the New Directors/New Films Festival.
-It also made it to the 'Meeting Point' slate of the 70th Valladolid International Film Festival.
+It also made it to the Meeting Point slate of the 70th Valladolid International Film Festival.
 In September 2025, Oscilloscope acquired distribution rights to the film.

-The film competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025.

-It will be screened in the American Independents section of the 2025 Stockholm International Film Festival on 6 November 2025.
+The film was also screened in competition at the 20th Rome Film Festival.
+It was also screened at the 69th BFI London Film Festival in the First Feature Competition, the American Independents section of the 36th Stockholm International Film Festival, the 26th Fargo Film Festival, where it was awarded an Honorable Mention, and the 12th Manchester Film Festival.
+It was released on April 17, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on five critics, indicating "generally favorable" reviews.